Severson-Group/eMach-matlab/python/ABCsInPython.md

 TypeError: Can't instantiate abstract class HitchikersGuideToTheGalaxy with abstract methods author, number_of_pages
 ```

 An example of a properly defined child class of `Book` is provided below.
-As can be observed, this class implements both `author` and `number_of_page`s methods and therefore upholds the contract as specified by `Book`.
+As can be observed, this class implements both `author` and `number_of_pages` methods and therefore upholds the contract as specified by `Book`.

 ```python
 class FoucaultsPendulum(Book):